Salsify nabs $155M as its commerce experience platform sees a big surge of business from Covid-19 – TechCrunch

 This is, in fact, the rationale for the name of the company, too, Purcell told me.
 The salsify might be known by some as a black root vegetable that looks a bit like a thin white carrot when peeled but with a sweet and mild taste.
 But it’s also a wildflower that is a bit like a dandelion: it grows everywhere and its blooms spread far and wide, a metaphor for the wide, fragmented world of online commerce.
 Purcell said he and the founders originally wanted to name the company “Dandelion” but it was taken (indeed, there are a lot of dandelion-themed businesses) so Salsify it was.

+The fact that it’s a wide-ranging problem also means that there have been a wide-ranging field of companies that have aimed to tackle it.
+They include companies like Contently and Sitecore, as well as the likes of Salesforce and Adobe, although Purcell describes his company as “complementary to marketing clouds.”
+(Notably, it made a big hire from Salesforce two weeks ago: Mike Milburn, formerly Salesforce’s chief customer office, is now Salsify’s president.)

-Salsify counts a lot of big names like Coca Cola, Rubbermaid and Mars among them.
-In all, it has some 800 customers on its books with 225 of them pulling in more than $1 billion in revenues, and since its last round, a Series D in 2018, the company has seen a boom in business, with a 120%+ net revenue retention rate.
+Salsify counts companies like Coca Cola, Rubbermaid and Mars among its customers.
+In all, it has some 800 companies and brands on its books with 225 of them pulling in more than $1 billion in revenues, and since its last round, a Series D in 2018, the company has seen a boom in business, with a 120%+ net revenue retention rate.

 Purcell said that his company plans to use the funding in two main areas.
 First, it plans to continue expanding its product stack, currently based around the company’s CommerceXM (for “experience management”) platform, which includes features for managing product information, digital assets, and managing how products are sold through a brand’s own site, marketplaces, online and offline retailers and social channels and more.